rexich/tips/docs/lxc.md

 # LXC 101: Creating and Managing Linux Containers

-Linux Containers (LXC) is a software virtualization solution that relies on many isolated instances (containers) sharing the same Linux kernel and working at the same time, having limited access to the network and no access to the host's system.
+Linux Containers (LXC) is a userspace interface for the Linux kernel containment features, providing a software virtualization solution that relies on many isolated instances (containers) sharing the same Linux kernel and memory at the same time, having limited access to the network and strict limits on memory and file system access.

-It is commonly used for running microservices isolated from each other that communicate on the same network, or for providing secure Linux virtual guests for performing risky activities and confining any issues within the instance.
+It is commonly used for running microservices isolated from each other that communicate on the same network, or for providing secure Linux virtual guests for performing risky activities and confining any issues within an instance.

 ## Prerequisites